rabrahm/zaspe/README.md

 The file zaspe.pars contains all the variables that ZASPE will use.
 The supported entries are:

 library: refers to the library of synthetic spectra that will be used: P: Husser et al. (2005), C: Coelho et al. (2013), R: Brahm et al. (2015).

 wi: initial wavelength value to be considered in the fit.

 wf: final wavelength value to be considered in the fit.

 mod: ZASPE mode.
 P: compute only the optimal parameters.
 E: compute only the errors.
 PE: compute both, parameters and errors.

 spec: file containing the obsreved spectrum.

 RV0: approximate radial velocity of the observed spectrum w/r to the synthetic grid.

 vsini: initial guess of vsin(i).

 RESI: Instrumental Resolution of the spectrograph.

 ncores: number of cores required for the paralelization of the algorithm.

 trunc: number of pixels in the edges that will be neglected.

 nit: maximum number of ZASPE iterations to obtain the best fit.

 nsim: total number of Monte Carlo simulations required for computing the errors and the covariance structure (order 100 is enough).

 fixG: if you want to fix log(g) to a certain value, you have to type that value here.

-efixG: associated error of the log(g) value.
+efixG: associated error of the fixed log(g) value.

 T: if mod=E, you have to enter here the Teff value of the best fit.

 G: if mod=E, you have to enter here the log(g) value of the best fit.

 Z: if mod=E, you have to enter here the [Fe/H] value of the best fit.

 R: if mod=E, you have to enter here the vsin(i) value of the best fit.

 V: if mod=E, you have to enter here the RV value of the best fit.

 wavP: path to the file containing the wavelength values of the Husser et al. (2013) models.

 modP: path to the Husser et al. (2013) models.

 modC: path to the Coelho et al. (2005) models.

 modR: path to the Brahm et al. (2015) models.

 In order to run ZASPE, you have to be in the directory containing the ZASPE codes and you have to type: python run_zaspe.py.